ghiscoding/slickgrid-universal/docs/migrations/migration-to-5.x.md

 - Vanilla-Calendar (VC)
   - pros:
     - ESM ready
-    - modern styling and also include Dark Mode theme
+    - modern styling and also includes Dark Mode theme
     - date range becomes a lot more easy by displaying a picker with 2 months
   - cons:
     - build size is slightly larger but its UI/UX is awesome